 - Preheat the oven to 350 °F.

 - Drain liquid from the can of jackfruit and finely dice jackfruit pieces (core, seeds and all).
-Set aside.
+Set aside.1 cup jackfruit

-- In a large bowl, mix together the dry ingredients: 2 C gluten flour, ¼ C nutritional yeast, 1 tsp garlic powder, 1 tsp onion powder, 1 tsp smoked paprika, ½ tsp celery seed, ½ tsp Herbamare seasoning, pepper to taste.
+- In a large bowl, mix together the dry ingredients: gluten flour, nutritional yeast, garlic powder, onion powder, smoked paprika, celery seed, Herbamare seasoning and black pepper to taste.2 cup gluten flour, ¼ cup nutritional yeast, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon smoked paprika, ½ teaspoon celery seed, ½ teaspoon Herbamare seasoning, black pepper

-- In a separate bowl, whisk together the wet ingredients: 3 tbsp tahini, 3 tbsp soy sauce, 2 tbsp oil, 2 tbsp ketchup, 1 tbsp apple cider vinegar, 1 C vegetable broth.
-The tahini won’t fully mix in (there will be flecks of tahini and oil throughout, which is fine).
+- In a separate bowl, whisk together the wet ingredients: tahini, soy sauce, vegetable oil, ketchup, apple cider vinegar and vegetable broth.
+The tahini won’t fully mix in (there will be flecks of tahini and oil throughout, which is fine).3 tablespoon tahini, 3 tablespoon soy sauce, 2 tablespoon vegetable oil, 2 tablespoon ketchup, 1 tablespoon apple cider vinegar, 1 cup vegetable broth

 - Pour wet ingredients into dry and mix until a ball of dough forms.
 Stir the ingredients with a spoon.
 Use your hand to finish mixing when it becomes too doughy to stir.

-- Add 1 C chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
-You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).
+- Add chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
+You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).1 cup jackfruit

 - Dump the dough onto a large piece of tinfoil and shape into a flat rectangle.
 It can be however thick you like but 2-3 cm (around 1 inch) works well.